lisiq/Scraping-movie-and-TV-show-data-using-Python-3/README.md

 ## Special links

-When there are special links refere to Shaq's Life or NBA on TNT to scrape them
+When there are special links refere to Shaq's Life, NBA on TNT or Wrestling to scrape them